Sri Lanka president's brother, Basil Rajapaksa, resigns from parliament | Politics

 - Sri Lanka

-The brother of Sri Lanka's president and the country's former finance minister Basil Rajapaksa said on Thursday that he had resigned from parliament, the second from the influential family to step away from government amid a severe economic crisis.
-"From today I will not be involved in any government activities but I cannot and will not step away from politics," Rajapaksa told reporters.
+The brother of Sri Lanka's president and the country's former finance minister, Basil Rajapaksa, said on Thursday he had resigned from parliament, the second from the influential family to step away from government amid a severe economic crisis.
+"From today I will not be involved in any government activities but I cannot and will not step away from politics," Rajapaksa said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)